UHassam0/mildew-detection-cherry-leaves/README.md

 * Pandas: It is an open-source, python package used for working with data sets.
 It has functions for analyzing, cleaning, exploring, and manipulating data.
 * Matplotlib: It is a cross-platform, data visualization and graphical plotting library for python.
 * Seaborn: It is Python data visualization library based on Matplotlib.
 It will be used to visualize random distributions.
-* Plotly: It is an interactive, open-soource, and browser-based gra6.
+* Plotly: It is an interactive, open-source, and browser-based gra6.
 Tensorflow: It is an open-sourec machine learning platform focused on deep neural networks.phing library.
 Used to create visualisations within Jupyter notebooks to present the data.
 * Tensorflow: It is an open-source machine learning platform focused on deep neural networks.
 * Shutil: Used form file copying and removal.
 * Streamlit: It is used to create web apps for data science and machine learning.
-* Joblib: It is a set of tools to provide lightweighting pipelining in Python.
+* Joblib: It is a set of tools to provide lightweight pipelining in Python.
 * PIL: Python Imaging Library is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.

 ## Credits

 * Relied heavily upon the Malaria Detection Walkthrough project - https://github.com/Code-Institute-Solutions/WalkthroughProject01
 * Also used <https://github.com/olleholmgren/mildew-detection> for some inspiraion on the README